paps/personal-site-generator/readme.md

 # Personal site generator

 This module is an ultra-minimal static site generator (SSG).
-It's used as a dependency in another private repository of mine, which contains the content I wish to publish, for anyone to see.
+It's used as a dependency in another private repository of mine, which contains the content I wish to publish for anyone to see.

 `build.js` is the entirety of the generator, including «HTML templates» 🤭